June 2022 Newsletter

 … Read it here!

 Welcome to the latest edition of Indian Giver, First Nations’ quarterly newsletter.
-As summer heats up, our Community Partners are making important, positive impacts in Indian Country and we are excited to share some of their amazing stories here.
+As fall surrounds us with beauty and color, our Community Partners continue to make important, positive impacts in Indian Country, and we are excited to share some of their amazing stories here.

 Thank you for reading, and we hope you enjoy this issue.